Exercise Calories Burned Calculator

 This calculator is designed to calculate how many calories you expend as a result of your exercise.

-When using the online calories burned by exercise calculator tool, you can calculate by entering your weight, walking distance and walking pace.
+When using the online Exercise Calories Burned Calculator tool, you can calculate by entering your weight, walking distance, and walking pace.

-Calories burned by exercise calculation varies depending on the type, duration and intensity of the exercise performed.
-Here are the basic steps to calculate calories burned by exercise:
+Calories burned by exercise calculation varies depending on the type, duration, and intensity of the activity.
+An calorie calculator simplifies this estimation.
+Here are the basic steps to understand how a calorie calculator works:

 Determine the Type of Exercise: